 The Further Maths course is for those students wishing to extend their Maths.
 This option is for students who are aiming to apply for degrees in Physics/ Finance/ Engineering/ Computer Science at top universities.
-The Further Maths extends the Pure, Applied and Statistics from A Level.
-Statistics and Applied are compulsory at AS but are a choice at A2.

 Media Studies

 Qualification Level AS & A Level (Draft Specification for 2017) Awarding Body WJEC QAN Ref.
 No. AS Level: 603/1982/3 A Level: 603/1976/8